 Usability and Controls

 A complicated or bulky scanner can be super frustrating.
 We looked for ergonomic radio scanners that were easy to hold or clip to your belt.
-In addition to those requirements, user interface was also important.
+In addition to those requirements, the user interface was also important.
 We considered race scanners that were easy to set up, program, and navigate the user interface.

 Value